elizafairlady/ish/docs/language.md

 ### monitor

 ```
-ref = monitor pid
+monitor pid
 ```

 Sets up a **one-way** monitor.
 When the monitored process exits, the monitoring process receives a message in its mailbox:

 ```
-{:DOWN, ref, pid, reason}
+{:DOWN, pid, reason}
 ```

 Where `reason` is `:normal` for normal exits, or `{:error, message}` for abnormal exits.
-The ref is a unique integer identifying this monitor.

-Monitors are one-directional -- the monitored process is not affected.
+Monitors are one-directional — the monitored process is not affected.
 Multiple monitors can be set on the same process.

 ### await